MercierCharles/MercierCharles.github.io/research.md

 ![Negative posts per subreddit](/assets/images/negative_subreddit.png)

 We recognize a well-known distribution: a heavy-tailed distribution.
-This means that a small portion of subreddits contribute to a very large number of negative posts, while the vast majority of subreddits post very few.
+This means that a small portion of subreddits accounts for a very large number of negative posts, while the vast majority produce very few.

 Furthermore, by visualizing the number of negative posts per community, we can notice this more concretely.
 Only 43 out of 2086 communities have more than 5 negative posts!